Zita Met 50mg/500mg Tablet

 - If you have dehydration or a severe infection.

-- If you need to undergo an X-ray or scan, dye is injected into your bloodstream before the procedure.
+- If you have to undergo an X-ray or scan, dye is injected into your bloodstream before the test.

 - If you have a recent history of a heart attack.